 High-Performance Hosting: This is also a factor in SEO because if Google is going only to spend three seconds a day on your site, you want to give them as much information as you can in that three seconds.
 Website speed matters.
 Google has confirmed that a slow website will affect your search engine ranking.
 By making your site fast, we already have an edge on SEO over GoDaddy, Hostgator, or other cheap web hosting options.

 Well-Coded WordPress Themes: There are over 11,000 themes on Themeforest.net, which is one of the largest theme dealers on the internet.
 Though many of them claim great SEO features, these themes are mass-produced and not tuned to the specific customer.
 It’s typical of mass-produced themes to have flamboyant animations, unused and unnecessary options, unoptimized images and complex sitemap structure – all of which hurt the built-in SEO features.

 Use Google and Your Website to Get More Business

 Many do-it-yourself websites fall short on SEO best practices, and unless you’re knowledgeable about SEO, your site may not show up in Google search results.
-Take advantage of the built-in SEO best practices with a RightOnTarget website, and let Google’s word-of-mouth marketing work for you!
+Take advantage of the built-in SEO best practices with a website designed by Lieberman, and let Google’s word-of-mouth marketing work for you!